Saros (astronomy): Saros series

 Solar eclipses occurring near the Moon's descending node are given even saros series numbers.
 The first eclipse of each series starts at the southern limb of the Earth and the eclipse's path is shifted northward with each successive saros, while solar eclipses occurring near the Moon's ascending node are given odd saros series numbers.
 The first eclipse of each series starts at the northern limb of the Earth and the eclipse's path is shifted southward with each successive saros.

-Each saros series starts with a partial eclipse (Sun first enters the end of the node), and in each successive saros the path of the Moon is shifted either northward (when near the descending node) or southward (when near the ascending node) due to the fact that the saros is not an exact integer of draconic months (about one hour short).
+Each solar saros series starts with a partial eclipse (Sun first enters the end of the node, when new Moon occurs east of a node) - which means the first eclipse of the saros series occurs within about 15° to 18° of the node before Earth reaches the node and the moon's elongation is also within the gamma range for an eclipse to occur.
+In each successive saros, the path of the Moon is shifted either northward (when near the descending node) or southward (when near the ascending node) due to the fact that the saros is not an exact integer of draconic months (223 synodic months of a saros is about one hour short of 242 draconic months - hence, the Moon's node shifts eastward by about 0.5º with each cycle).
 At some point, eclipses are no longer possible and the series terminates (Sun leaves the beginning of the node).
 An arbitrary solar saros series was designated as solar saros series 1 by compilers of eclipse statistics.
 This series has finished, but the eclipse of November 16, 1990 BC (Julian calendar) for example is in solar saros series 1.
 There are different saros series for solar and lunar eclipses.
 For lunar saros series, the lunar eclipse occurring 58.5 synodic months earlier (February 23, 1994 BC) was assigned the number 1.
 If there is an eclipse one inex (29 years minus about 20 days) after an eclipse of a particular saros series then it is a member of the next series.
 For example, the eclipse of October 26, 1961 BC is in solar saros series 2.
 Saros series, of course, went on before these dates, and it is necessary to extend the saros series numbers backwards to negative numbers even just to accommodate eclipses occurring in the years following 2000 BC (up till the last eclipse with a negative saros number in 1367 BC).
-For solar eclipses the statistics for the complete saros series within the era between 2000 BC and AD 3000 are given in this article's references.
 It takes between 1226 and 1550 years for the members of a saros series to traverse the Earth's surface from north to south (or vice versa).
 These extremes allow from 69 to 87 eclipses in each series (most series have 71 or 72 eclipses).
-From 39 to 59 (mostly about 43) eclipses in a given series will be central (that is, total, annular, or hybrid annular-total).
+From 39 to 59 (mostly about 43) eclipses in a given series will be central (that is, total, annular, or hybrid).
 At any given time, approximately 40 different saros series will be in progress.